One of the Trust’s most important quality measures is that of mortality.

 There are a number of SMRs available but the ‘official’ one for the NHS is the Summary-Hospital Level Mortality Indicator (SHMI) which is published by NHS Digital every quarter.

-Read more about SHMI and access the latest figures
+Read more about the SHMI and access the latest figures.

 The use of an SMR in assessing and ranking performance must always be interpreted with caution.
 As these are ratios of actual deaths against ‘expected’ levels of mortality they are heavily dependent on data and the accuracy of recording.
 As a result of this, there interpretation is likened to that of a smoke alarm, in the same way as the smoke alarm sounding does not mean there is definitely a fire, an SMR indicator of above 100 does not definitely indicate a problem.
 However, just as it would be unwise to ignore a smoke alarms warning and not investigate, the Trust takes the same view, a high SMR is not ignored it is investigated by a number of methods involving the Trust’s information team and the quality and audit team, alongside clinicians.